 Plant Sales are held in the spring of the year.
 Master gardeners divide their natives and perennials, plant seeds, harvest seeds, dig up corms, tubers and bulbs for sale to the community at reasonable prices.
-The events held on a Saturday morning, also include gardening ideas and tours of the Demonstration Gardens located on the UM Extension campus.
+The events also include gardening ideas, “ask a Master Gardener table”, and tours of the Demonstration Gardens located on the UM Extension campus.
 Proceeds raised by

 Day before the Sale:

 Master Gardeners volunteer for the sale.
 Docents, cashiers, and plant advisers are organized.
 A layout of the room has also been decided and tables are set up before the sale.
 Plastic covers all tables for easy clean up.
 Section signs are placed.
 Any necessary signing or cleanup of plants are also done.

 Workers arrive about 1 hour early to become familiar with what plants are in their area and how the flow will work for customers.
 Doors open at the designated time with all MGs ready to help answer any questions.

 During the sale:

 Master Gardeners serve as docents in the demonstration gardens.

 Two to three MG’s attend the busy "Ask the Master Gardener" table where questions are answered, material is distributed, and references are given about local clubs and classes of interest.

 Other demonstration centers have appeared at different sales including establishing beehives, honey for sale, use of herbs, color in container gardening for all four seasons.

 All cash and checks are totaled and organized for deposit as soon as possible.